StraylightSky/coding-exercise-bot/README.md

 #### TODO

-1. Clone this repo and rename this file to INSTRUCTIONS.md - we want to know that you use Git(Hub) effectively, and we’ll use your git history and commit messages to understand what you did
+1. Clone this repo and rename this file to `INSTRUCTIONS.md` - we want to know that you use Git(Hub) effectively, and we’ll use your git history and commit messages to understand what you did.
+NOTE: if you are starting with a cloned repo (a tutorial, a bot that you are extending, etc), then you can just add this file as `INSTRUCTIONS.md` without cloning this repo.

-2. Create a README.md and use it to document instructions and explain why you made decisions
+2. Create a `README.md` and use it to document instructions and explain why you made decisions

 3. Get coding!
 The cloned repo should be all we need to understand what you did and why.

 ## **Timeline**
 We understand that you have a job and a life.
 Things come up.
 As long as your commits are small, it's obvious from your commit history how you worked on the project.
 Given that, we are flexible about the period of time you work in.
 We estimate this will take 3-5 days, given your other responsibilities, but just keep us posted if the timeline is different.
+Communication is important, so feel free to contact any of us with any questions, concerns, or request for clarification.

 ## **Ideas**
 - Build a simple bot on API.ai ([tutorial](https://www.sitepoint.com/how-to-build-your-own-ai-assistant-using-api-ai/)), and make a HTML/CSS/JS front-end for it